Annika Trimble, BSc, Dip PI

 Skills and Expertise

 Science outreach and teaching are my main skills in play these days, but I have several years of experience in project management.
-I oversee our ethnobotany garden and library, and teach botany for the Aurora College Environment & Natural Resources Technology Program.
+I oversee our ethnobotany garden and taught botany for the Aurora College Environment & Natural Resources Technology Program.

 - ARI STEM Outreach Program – I work with educators and STEM professionals to provide hands-on activities to local youth, and coordinate community events and public research presentations to promote science and research taking place in the north.

 - Western Arctic Research Centre Ethnobotany Garden – I’ve contributed to the development of the garden and worked with the Gwich’in and Inuvialuit to ensure the interpretive materials reflect local traditional names and uses for the plants.
 I offer ethnobotany tours and class activities during the summer and help with content for the online virtual garden for people who want to see the plants in the winter.

 - Editor for various NWT wind and solar energy reports, available at http://nwtresearch.com/projects/energy/wind-energy-potential/wind-and-so...

 - NWT Native Seed Development Project.
 2018.
 Poster presentation at the NWT Pests, Pathogens, and Invasive Species Symposium, Yellowknife, NWT.

 - Trimble A. 2012.
 Pairing Northern Students with International Polar Year Researchers: Increasing capacity and cross-cultural exchange.
 Oral presentation at the International Polar Year 2012 Final Conference, Montreal, QC.